websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-business-users/build-new-sites-with-liferay-dxp/exercises-add-sites-to-platform.md

-# Add Sites to the Mondego Platform
+# Exercise 2: Add Sites to the Platform

 Coming Soon!